 The History of Sachsenhausen

-The Sachsenhausen concentration camp was established by the SS (Schutzstaffel) under the command of Heinrich Himmler.
-It was initially built to accommodate political prisoners and serve as a model for other concentration camps.
-Over time, the camp’s purpose expanded to include forced labor, medical experiments, and extermination activities.
+The Sachsenhausen concentration camp was built by the Schutzstaffel, SS under the direction of Heinrich Himmler.
+It was at first intended for political prisoners and as a prototype of other concentration camps.
+In due course, it started adding the objectives of providing forced work and carrying out medical experiments, genocide.

 Conditions in the Camp